IgeNiaI/QCDE/Documentation/QCDE Readme.txt

 Mechadon                : Intermission text graphics

 Xaser                   : Assistance with Titlemap.
-                          Base sprites for card and skull keys.
+                          Base sprites for the original card and skull keys.

 Vader                   : Sprites of "Terminator"